Mai Chen

 Associate

 Madeline completed her LLB at Auckland University of Technology and was admitted as a barrister and solicitor of the High Court in May 2021.
-Whilst at Chen Palmer, she has been involved in drafting court documents and correspondence, legal research and assisting in case and litigation preparation.
+Whilst at Chen Palmer, she has been involved in Legal Research, drafting court documents and correspondence and assisting in case and litigation preparation with senior staff.
 Madeline has a deep passion for serving people, and an awareness of the unique position lawyers have to affect and change society around them.

 Renee Clark